pkozlowski-opensource/ng2-internals/README.md

 ![Creative Commons License](http://i.creativecommons.org/l/by-nc-nd/3.0/88x31.png)

-A set of in-depth, code-level design documents for [Angular 2.0](https://github.com/angular/angular).
+A set of in-depth, code-level design documents for [Angular 2.0](https://github.com/angular/angular) describing the main interfaces and their interactions.
-The goal here is to walk readers over main interfaces and how those pleay together and lower the barrier for people to contribute to Angular2.
+The ultimate goal is to make it easier for people to contribute fixes and new features and 3rd party modules to Angular2 ecosystem.

 # TOC